-- xi.
-Physical Plant and Life Safety - xii.
-Memory Care Units for Alzheimer's and Related Disorders - b.
+- a.
+In order for ACHC to ensure that the organization is compliant with all ACHC Accreditation Standards, the survey focuses on the following:

+- i.
+Personnel file review

+- ii.
+Client/Patient record review

+- iii.
+Financial/Billing records

+- iv.
+Service contracts

+- v.
+Risk management

+- vi.
+Performance Improvement (PI) activities

+- vii.
+Policies and procedures

+- viii.
+Observations

+- ix.
+Personnel and client/patient interviews

+- b.
 The organization authorizes ACHC to access the records listed above that are necessary to ascertain the degree of compliance with ACHC Accreditation Standards.
-ACHC complies with all HIPAA, privacy, and security regulations. - c.
+ACHC complies with all HIPAA, privacy, and security regulations.

+- c.
 The Surveyor's role is to review information presented and to clarify, observe, and verify data that supports compliance with applicable ACHC Accreditation Standards.